The vital role of Social Workers

 there are clear lines of accountability and responsibility for each part.

-The online PEP document is for children in Early Years from the term after they tunr two years old through to 11.
+The online PEP document is for children in Early Years from the term after they turn two years old through to Year 11.

 An online PEP is required termly for all statutory school age pupils and a paper copy is currently being completed for post-16 learners in the care of Telford & Wrekin Council.